sodabubblewine/sodabubblewine.github.io/README.md

 decode(encode(concatenate(zero,zero,one,zero,one,zero,zero,zero,one,one,one)))
   '..,.,...,,,'
 ```
-The last two examples suggest a simple way of getting the shorter decoded string from teh longer decoded string of an encoded tree without having to guess and check encoding and decoding:
+The last two examples suggest a simple way of getting the shorter decoded string from the longer decoded string of an encoded tree without having to guess and check encoding and decoding:

 1. if the long code is a concatenation of all zeros or all ones then you already have the shorter bit string you're looking for, but
 2. if at least one zero and one one both occur in the long code then trim off any zeros on the left and any ones on the right.
 There are some more complicated javascript functions being used to define the operations of trimming and checking for occurrences of ones and zeros, but no more than what you can figure out for yourself from context clues or a quick search:

 ```
 let occursIn = (string, item) => string.includes(item)
 , trimLeftZeros = string => string.slice(string.indexOf(one))